kauffmanes/cis275-course/content/week1/1-web.md

 # Intro to HTML

 <!-- 6 minutes -->
+In the "How the Web Works" video above, it mentioned HTML and CSS as being two of the resources that the server sends back to the user's browser.
+These two languages are what you'll be learning this semester.

 Today we're going to talk about HTML5, specifically, what what it is and why we aren't talking about HTML1 instead.
 HTML stands for hypertext markup language.
 Markup languages are actually very common.
 They're not the same as programming language, instead they're special languages that are used to annotate, or markup documents.

 We're going to do an in depth discussion of HTML in the next section, but for now, in HTML, tags tell the browser where you want to put headings, paragraphs, images, links, etc.